Psychedelic/cover-validator/README.md

 ## REST API

 - **_Cover only support DFX 0.8.4 or above_**
+- If you're using DFX 0.9.3 and above, when you build your wasm, DFX might automatically optimize the wasm for you, so beware of that when input the`optimize_count`
 - These APIs will check if:
   - The inputs are in the right format?
   - The caller has the right canister repo access permission?